Gelinator/TidyDataAssignment/README.md

 ##Understanding the results

 The resulting data is, for every subject in the dataset, is summarized by activity.
 The mean for the “mean” and “std” labeled column is then averaged.

+## Material used

+All the computing and programming as been done on the same computer

+Platform:
+    x86_64-apple-darwin13.4.0 (64-bit)
+R version:
+    3.1.2 (2014-10-31)